Skip to main content

 • include image-led and visual work from a minimum of 5 projects

-• include a 3D, live action/VFX or animated showreel of a minimum of 60 seconds in length.
+• include examples of any 3D, live action, VFX or animation projects you’ve worked on (no time limit) and/or a showreel of up to 60 seconds in length.
 Please state your role and the techniques you used.

 • highlight your strengths, skills and interests in a specific area or angle within the field.
 For example, your desire to take work into the 3D space.

-• include examples that demonstrate your post-production skills as well as animation and VFX work.
+• if possible, include examples that demonstrate your post-production, animation and VFX skills.

 For more support, see our Portfolio advice and PebblePad advice.